aiamblichus/mcp-openai-complete/README.md

 # OpenAI Complete MCP Server

-An MCP (Model Context Protocol) server that provides a clean interface for LLMs to use OpenAI's text completion capabilities through the MCP protocol.
-This server acts as a bridge between an LLM client and OpenAI's API.
+An MCP (Model Context Protocol) server that provides a clean interface for LLMs to use text completion capabilities through the MCP protocol.
+This server acts as a bridge between an LLM client and any OpenAI's compatible API.
+The primary use case is for **base models**, as the server does not provide support for chat completions.

 ## Features